A true travel essential

 Portable air pumps come with a normal AC power plug, and either battery clamps to power the air pump directly off a battery, or with a cigarette lighter option.
 Another alternative if you want to cover all bases, is to buy a portable air pump with a cigarette lighter, AC power, plus buy an additional adapter that converters the outlet for the cigarette lighter, to battery clamps.

-I’ve been riding bikes for 40 years, and thinking back now I realize how lucky I’ve been never getting a puncture during a ride before now.
+I’ve been riding bikes for almost 20 years, and thinking back now I realize how lucky I’ve been never getting a puncture during a ride before now.
 This is not a true puncture repair but these are perfect for an emergency.